Skip to content

 CapabilityWhere it lives

-SHA-256 one-time-code hash + verify (for email/SMS challenges)@aooth/user/mfa/codes
+SHA-256 one-time-code hash + verify (for email/SMS challenges)@aooth/user (exported from the package root)

-UserService.verifyMfa (TOTP) + lockout-counter sharing@aooth/user/user-service
+UserService.verifyMfa / verifyTotpSetupCode + lockout-counter sharing@aooth/user

-Trusted-device HMAC tokens + IP binding@aooth/user/user-service
+Trusted-device HMAC tokens + IP binding@aooth/user

 Email / SMS deliveryYour transport layer (or @aooth/auth senders)